AzureCosmosDB/labs/java/labs/08-change_feed_with_azure_functions.md

 ### Create a Java Azure Functions Project

-Azure Functions provide a quick and easy way to hook up with the Cosmos DB Change Feed in a way that is scalable out of the box.
+In this exercise, we will implement Java SDK's change feed processor library to read Azure Cosmos DB's change feed in in a scalable and fault-tolerant way.
+Azure Functions provide a quick and easy way to hook up with the Cosmos DB Change Feed, by implementing the change feed processor out of the box.
 You'll start by setting up Java Azure Functions maven project.

 #### Configure your local environment